Cabot, Arkansas: Geography

 Cabot is in northwestern Lonoke County and is bordered to the northeast by the city of Austin.
-U.S. Routes 67 and 167 pass through the northwest side of the city on a four-lane freeway, leading northeast 26 mi to Searcy and southwest 22 mi to Little Rock, the state capital.
-Jacksonville is 9 mi southwest of Cabot via Highways 67 and 167.
+Interstate 57/U.S. Routes 67 and 167 pass through the northwest side of the city on a four-lane freeway, leading northeast 26 mi to Searcy and southwest 22 mi to Little Rock, the state capital.
+Jacksonville is 9 mi southwest of Cabot via I-57/Highways 67 and 167.

 According to the United States Census Bureau, Cabot has a total area of 53.3 km2, of which 53.1 km2 are land and 0.2 km2, or 0.44%, are water.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, Cabot has a humid subtropical climate, abbreviated "Cfa" on climate maps.

 Demographics

 2020 census

 As of the 2020 United States census, there were 26,569 people, 9,780 households, and 6,967 families residing in the city.